io-developer/js-dragndrop/README.md

 # dragndrop

-Pure JS drag-n-drop for any binded dom element
+Pure JS drag-n-drop for any binded DOM element.
+You can mixin behavior with lib __js-resizable__

 ## Example